Are you looking for the best blogging platforms for your business?

 - This solution doesn’t have a free version.
 However, you can try it with the 45-day money-back guarantee.

-- Their library of apps and extensions are limited.
+- Their library of apps and extensions is limited.

 WordPress.com allows you to access a basic blog hosting service for free.
 You can also buy extra features such as a custom domain name, extra storage, and more premium services.